Freshman Scholarships

 MUWAA Legacy Scholarship

-The Legacy Scholarship is awarded to one family member of an alumna/us who has been admitted to The W as a new, full-time student.
-The Legacy Scholarship is a $2,500 award.
-MUWAA Legacy Scholarship selection will be based on the student’s potential for academic and leadership success at The W.
+The Mississippi University for Women Alumni Association's Legacy Scholarship is awarded to one family member of an alum who has been admitted to MUW as a new, full-time student.
+The MUWAA Legacy Scholarship selection is based on the student’s potential for academic and leadership success at MUW.
+Criteria should not include student's financial need.

-• Statement describing why she or he has decided to attend MUW; and
+• Statement describing why she or he has decided to attend The W; and

 • Letter of recommendation from a high school teacher or counselor.